ixa-ehu/ixa-pipe-doc/README.md

 ## INSTALLATION

-Installing the ixa-pipe-nerc requires the following steps:
+Installing the ixa-pipe-doc requires the following steps:

 If you already have installed in your machine the Java 1.8+ and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: